Uniting disciplines to advance science

 Further contributing to the quality of the space, our MEP engineers designed the laboratories to include exposed high-level services, allowing the use of fabric ductwork for optimal air distribution and easy maintenance and adaptability, as well as creating a greater sense of space.

-Bringing a number of disparate specialities together under one roof, the Quadram Institute will allow scientists to work collaboratively to combat diseases that affect us from when we are born through to old age.
-The building will also see innovative research into food science and safety, with the aim of reducing the impact on health services.
+Bringing a number of disparate specialities together under one roof, the Quadram Institute is allowing scientists to work collaboratively to combat diseases that affect us from when we are born through to old age.
+The building is also accommodating innovative research into food science and safety, with the aim of reducing the impact on health services.
 BuroHappold’s work has contributed to the creation of spaces that encourage interaction across disciplines, offer exceptional laboratory environments and reduce emissions.

 Services and approach